Hearing and Speech Nova Scotia

 - Opportunities for relocation and clinical specialization

-- Nova Scotia College of Audiologists and Speech-Language Pathologists (NCASLP) licensure or eligible for licensure
+- Nova Scotia College of Audiologists and Speech-Language Pathologists (NSCASLP) licensure or eligible for licensure

-- Excellent communication skills, including proficiency in written and spoken English.
-If English is not your first language further documents will be required.
+- Excellent communication skills, including proficiency in spoken and written English.
+If English is not first language; documentation of English proficiency will be required.

 - Knowledge of discipline specific best practices in assessment and early intervention of young children with developmental disabilities, specifically those with autism spectrum disorder

 - Demonstrated commitment to family-centered care